Problematy/goodmap/docs/installation.rst

 .. important::

-   A source checkout has **no frontend bundle** — it is a build artifact and is gitignored.
-Until you build it, the map page loads with no map.
-Either build it once:
+   **This applies to source checkouts only.** ``pip install goodmap`` gives you the frontend already built — the wheel ships ``index.min.js`` — so an installed package needs no build step.
+A clone does: ``goodmap/static/frontend/`` is compiled output, gitignored and never committed, so a fresh checkout has nothing to serve.

+   Nothing announces the problem: ``map.html`` pulls the bundle in with a plain ``<script src="/static/frontend/index.min.js">``, so the page still returns ``200`` and the server logs stay quiet.
+What you see is a page with a blank space where the map belongs, and a ``404`` for ``index.min.js`` in the browser console.

+   Build it once — this needs Node.js and npm:

    .. code-block:: bash

-      make build-frontend      # requires Node.js/npm; writes goodmap/static/frontend/index.min.js
+      make build-frontend

+   That writes ``goodmap/static/frontend/index.min.js``, which the app picks up with no further configuration.

-   or point the app at a hosted build instead, by setting ``GOODMAP_FRONTEND_LIB_URL`` in your config (see :ref:`config-frontend-url`).
+   To skip the build entirely, point the app at a hosted bundle instead by setting ``GOODMAP_FRONTEND_LIB_URL`` in your config (see :ref:`config-frontend-url`).

 The repository is a monorepo: the Python backend at the root, the React frontend in ``frontend/``, and Playwright end-to-end tests in ``e2e-tests/``.
 Each has its own